ArtifexSoftware/MuPDF.NET/docs/api/annot.rst

       Changes annotation properties.
 These include dates, contents, subject and author (title).
 Changes for *name* and *id* will be ignored.
 The update happens selectively: To leave a property unchanged, set it to *null*.
 To delete existing data, use an empty string.

       :arg info: a dictionary compatible with the *info* property (see below).
 All entries must be strings.
 If this argument is not a dictionary, the other arguments are used instead -- else they are ignored.
-      :arg string content: see description in :attr:`info`.
+      :arg string content: see description in :attr:`Info`.
-      :arg string title: see description in :attr:`info`.
+      :arg string title: see description in :attr:`Info`.
       :arg string creationDate: date of annot creation.
 If given, should be in PDF datetime format.
       :arg string modDate: date of last modification.
 If given, should be in PDF datetime format.
-      :arg string subject: see description in :attr:`info`.
+      :arg string subject: see description in :attr:`Info`.

    .. method:: SetLineEnds(PdfLineEnding start, PdfLineEnding end)